 The main reason for this test is to check if you have a problem related to the thyroid.

-This test is also important for patients who have overcome thyroid cancer.
+This test is also essential for patients who have overcome thyroid cancer.

 By measuring thyroglobulin antibody levels, the technologist can confirm if there is any possibility of recurrence of thyroid cancer possibilities.